wxguy/nvim/README.md

 # Personal NeoVim Configuration using LazyVim

-My personal configuration aimed at Python development and writing documentation using `markdown`.
+My personal configuration aimed at Python development, bash scripting and writing markdown .
 It is built on top of the LazyVim distribution.
 I have not included many popular plugins to make it minimal and functional.
 Some of the configurations are added on top of good work done by others.

 To make use of the configuration, you should have the latest version of `neovim`.
 I have the following version at the time of writing this document:-